 A fracture of the fifth lumbar vertebrae is called an L5 fracture or L5 vertebra fracture.
 Any vertebrae fracture is a serious injury that necessitates immediate medical attention and evaluation.
 Because of the proximity to the spinal cord and central nervous system, all vertebrae fractures can potentially also cause a permanently disabling spinal cord injury.

 L5 Vertebrae Fracture Causes

 Most L5 vertebrae fractures are associated with significant trauma, such as a motor vehicle accident, SUV rollover accident, pedestrian accident, bicycle accident, motorcycle accident, or slip and fall accident.
 Because the spinal canal is larger in the lumbar region than in the cervical or thoracic region, the lumbar spine is less susceptible to spinal cord injury, and thus takes a significant traumatic injury to cause a compression fracture or burst fracture.

 L5 Vertebrae Fracture Diagnosis and Treatment

 A suspected fracture of the fifth lumbar vertebrae is usually confirmed with an x-ray.
 A lateral x-ray of the lumbosacral spine can identify a fracture and any shifting of the fifth lumbar vertebrae onto the sacrum (a condition called L5-S1 spondylolisthesis).
 Treatment of a vertebrae fracture will vary from one injury to another, depending on the severity of the injury, whether it is unstable or stable, and the type of fracture (compression fracture, burst fracture, or fracture-dislocation).
 Treatment may include braces to immobilize the spine, instrumentation, and fusion surgical procedures, and less-invasive vertebroplasty and kyphoplasty to treat compression fractures (these are most often used to treat fractures caused by osteoporosis or spinal tumors).

 Other Injuries Associated With L5 Vertebrae Fractures

 Fractures of the L5 vertebrae are often associated with pelvic fracture and damage to internal organs.
-A displaced or unstable vertebrae fracture may cause damage to the spinal cord and partial or total paralysis below the level of injury.
+A displaced or unstable vertebrae fracture may cause spinal cord injury and partial or total paralysis below the level of injury.